As adults with disabilities prepare to tackle the working world, they and their families may have questions about the Project SEARCH program.

 What if the internship is not an appropriate match?

-If an internship is not appropriate, our business partner should contact Project SEARCH and we will collaborate to achieve success.
+If an internship is not appropriate, our business partner should contact Project SEARCH and they will collaborate to achieve success.
 This may mean that job coaching support will continue or the internship will be concluded and the intern will be reassigned.

 What is the importance of feedback?